eshagh/autodnsfailover/README.md

 The DynectDns class implements the interface for [DynECT](http://dyn.com/dns/).
 The overall concept is quite similar to Zerigo, but it uses the `suds` package to call the DynECT SOAP API.

+### CloudFlare

+CloudFlareDns class implements the interface for [CloudFlare](https://www.cloudflare.com/).
+The overall concept is quite similar to Zerigo, but it uses the `requests` package to call the [CloudFlare Client API](http://www.cloudflare.com/docs/client-api.html).

 ### DDNS

 TBD.